jayrambhia/jayrambhia.github.com/_posts/2017-04-24-android-litho-state.markdown

 title: Managing State in Litho
 description: Update and manage state of components in litho - android
 keywords: [android, android development, androiddev, dev, litho, react, ui, gif, gifs, search, engine, facebook, open source, recyclerview, props, state]
+series: litho-android
+series_description: This is a very important _chapter_ in this series.
+We explore the immutable states in Litho and how to properly update them.
+We will power through some of the boilerplate code to implement like button for our GIFs.
 ---

 This is the second post in series of exploring Litho.
 In the first post - [Android GIF search engine with Litho](/blog/android-litho-gifs), we explored some key aspects of Litho - LayoutSpec, MountSpec, Use Glide to load images, Update RecyclerView data, etc. If you're not familiar with Litho, I would suggest you to go through the first post.